ningf02/ChatBot/README.md

 # SwengMicrosoftChatBot

-building a text classification system for a chatbot
+codes for building a text classification system for a chatbot part of the software enginerring group project